teknolojitasarimci/ME-Accessibility/README.md

 ## 🌟 Introduction

-ME Access is a professional accessibility layer built with a "design-first" philosophy to bridge the digital divide.
+ME Accessibility is a professional accessibility layer built with a "design-first" philosophy to bridge the digital divide.
 Unlike legacy solutions, it provides high-end accessibility without compromising your corporate aesthetic.
-It ensures that every individual, regardless of their abilities, can access web content equally.
+It ensures that every individual, regardless of their abilities, can Accessibility web content equally.

-### Why ME Access?
+### Why ME Accessibility?

 - ✅ **Zero Dependencies**: No external libraries required
 - ✅ **Vanilla JavaScript**: Pure JavaScript for maximum performance
 - ✅ **Glassmorphism UI**: Modern interface inspired by Apple design language
 - ✅ **WCAG 2.1 Compliant**: International accessibility standards
-- ✅ **Keyboard Support**: Access all features without a mouse
+- ✅ **Keyboard Support**: Accessibility all features without a mouse
 - ✅ **Persistent Storage**: User preferences saved in browser

 ---